 Dogs communicate in a variety of ways.
 They bark and use their body language to bow and move their ears and tails.
 Another clue into dog communication is to look at a dog’s hackles.

-Let’s take a closer look at what hackles are, how they work, what they represent when they are raised, and what pet parents can do if they notice raised hackles on their pups.
+Let’s take a closer look at what hackles are, how they work, what it means when they are raised, and what pet parents can do if they notice raised hackles on their pups.

 What are Hackles?